talopl/talopl/README.md

 ### Hi there 👋

+I am tal and I just like to code, yes, nothing more 😐 You know, most of the time I write in Node and TypeScript, but I'll do some dart, python and c# too

 <!--
 **talopl/talopl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.